 Delicious Lemon Tart Recipe #wehavetomakethis

-Heading to the kitchen this weekend?
-Lemons don’t just make lemonade.
+Heading to the kitchen this evening?
+On a beautiful summers evening remember that lemons don’t just make lemonade!
 Our friends at Konditor & Cook are sharing some of their yummiest recipes with us.

 BTW don’t forget to check out their sessions at their London Cake School, they’ve sessions for young cooks which are terrific.